farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Favored Enemy.** Choose an organisation or ethnic group.
 You gain +2 on attacks made with Fight against a member of that group.
 (Exercise discretion in the use of this stunt.
 A racist villain is probably OK, but a racist PC is almost certainly not.)
 (Peter Blake)
 - **Favored Enemy Parry.** Choose an organisation.
 You gain +2 to defend with Fight against members of that group.
 (Peter Blake)
 - **Mirror Stance.** Your unusual fighting style lets you defend effortlessly when you and your opponent are similarly armed. +2 to defend with Fight whenever your opponent attacks you with the same kind of weapon as you wield.
 - **Reflection Shatters the Mirror.** (requires Mirror Stance.)
-You can switch in a heartbeat from matching your opponent move for move to doing precisely the opposite. +2 to attack with Fight whenever your opponent wields the same kind of weapon as you do. (adapted from [http://dfrpg](http://dfrpg)\-\* **Unorthodox Fighting.** People with formal training are less able to defend against your tomfoolery in combat. +2 to attacks with Fight against opponents who strictly adhere to a formal style of combat.
+You can switch in a heartbeat from matching your opponent move for move to doing precisely the opposite. +2 to attack with Fight whenever your opponent wields the same kind of weapon as you do.
+- **Unorthodox Fighting.** People with formal training are less able to defend against your tomfoolery in combat. +2 to attacks with Fight against opponents who strictly adhere to a formal style of combat.

 ### Counterattacks